PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 17:07:46
+Last updated: 2024-04-02 17:08:54
-Random Quote: Nothing will work unless you do. - Maya Angelou
+Random Quote: Technology is anything that wasn't around when you were born. - Man Ray